saravmani/mycloud/Rem/Self/Angular/Angular2/MiddleWare/Angular-Http-Interceptor-Middleware.md

 #### Angular HttpInterceptor to Handle HTTP Error (Middleware)
-###### In Angular HttpInterceptor act as middleware between client side angular application and browser
+###### In Angular HttpInterceptor act as middleware between client side angular application and browser.
+We can use this for  - HTTP request Error Handling, Middleware logging, Retry http calls etc.,

 *I call Interceptors as clientside middleware*